Upper back chest pain

 Common causes of upper back pain that do not involve the spine include:

 - Fibromyalgia (widespread muscle pain and tenderness) or other chronic pain syndromes

 - Problems with the esophagus, like acid reflux or heartburn

 - Ribs that are bruised or broken due to trauma

-Following a physical examination, a discussion of specific symptoms and an MRI or CT scan, a physician may diagnose a condition involving the upper back as the cause of chest pain.
-The diagnosis may be stated as compressed spinal nerves in the neck or upper back regions.
-The physician should recommend a conservative course of non-invasive treatment, which may include heat therapy, prescription or over-the-counter pain medication, periodic steroid injections or upper back pain exercises.
-While most people will find relief from spine pain with these modalities, some will not.
+Following a physical examination, a discussion of specific symptoms and an MRI or CT scan, your physician may diagnose a condition involving the upper back as the cause of chest pain.
+The diagnosis may be compressed spinal nerves in the neck or upper back regions.

 Treatment for chest pain due to spinal conditions